June 2014 quarterly results released

-The Real Estate Institute of Tasmania (REIT) today released its March Quarter Property Report – which highlights real estate trends for the quarter – revealing a levelling out of property sales after a resoundingly positive start to 2014 and a continued decline in first home buyers.
+The Real Estate Institute of Tasmania (REIT) today released its June Quarter Property Report – which highlights real estate trends for the quarter – revealing the highest number of house sales in a quarter in Tasmania since the 2010 June quarter.

-“Second home buyers still continue to hold over half the property market now accounting for 52 per cent of purchases with a median house price of $325,000.
+“Second home buyers continue to hold over half the market, accounting for 52 per cent of house sales and a median house price of $338,120.

-“Both interstate and overseas buyers were also up slightly to sit at 16 per cent of house sales for the quarter.”
+“The report also revealed interstate and overseas buyers were down slightly to sit at 15 per cent for the quarter.”